-Hangpu Project (Shanghai) 楊爾項目(上海)
+Yangpu Project (Shanghai) 楊浦項目(上海)

 The site is located in the Yangpu District, Shanghai.
-This residential and commercial office development project is wholly-owned by the Group, with a GFA of approximately 75,000 sq m.
-It is expected to develop into a block of residential building and two blocks of office building.
+This residential, commercial and office development project is 40%-owned by the Group and has a GFA of approximately 75,000 sq m.
+It is expected to develop into a block of residential building, two blocks of office building, several low-rise commercial buildings and support facilities.